d3x0r/sack.vfs/README.md

 ---

 ## Changelog
+- 0.9.119 - fix critical failure to compile.
 - 0.9.118 - Update documentation and keywords.
 Fix building.
 - 0.9.117 - Fork from sack.vfs 0.9.117.
 Initial publication to NPM.